Define your own problem

 Apart from giving you access to already implemented problems, QLauncher allows you to easily define your own problems.

-To define a problem you need two key components, problem initialization and problem formulations in at least one of the formats used by quantum computers such as QUBO, Hamiltonian or BQM.
+To define a new problem and add it to QLauncher you need to create a subclass of class problem implementing the formulation in at least one of the formats used by quantum computers such as QUBO, Hamiltonian or BQM.
+Here’s the example definition of Vertex Cover problem:

 from qlauncher.base import Problem